What is a Renaissance Swimmer?

 • Be able to use swimming effectively in other sports such as water polo, artistic swimming, triathlon or swimrun

-In addition, as a Renaissance Swimmer, you will have experienced that developing your skills in one area of swimming will help another.
+As you progress through the Renaissance Swimmer project, you will find that developing your skills in one area of swimming will help another.
 Improving your front crawl will help you swim faster breaststroke.
 Cold water dips can help with recovery from tough training sessions.
 Building your endurance for a challenge will help you enjoy multiple daily swims on holiday.
 You will also have experienced that deliberately exposing yourself to physical stress through training or cold immersion helps build resilience against the pressures of life.

 Learning for Life